The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Damir Filipovi\'{c}, Paolo Guasoni, Alexander Lipton, Chris Rogers, and Wolfgang Runggaldier for their interesting remarks on this paper during the 7th General AMaMeF and Swissquote Conference, held at EPFL in Lausanne in September 2015.
+The authors wish to thank Damir Filipovi\'{c}, Paolo Guasoni, Alexander Lipton, Chris Rogers, and Wolfgang Runggaldier for their interesting remarks on this paper during the 7th General AMaMeF and Swissquote Conference, held at EPFL in Lausanne in September 2015. \\ We also thank Tomislav Maras for his help with some simulations.